Policy 3570P - Student Records/Maintenance of School Records

 Access shall not be granted to the parent or the student to confidential letters and recommendations concerning the admission to a post-secondary educational institution, applications for employment, or the receipt of an honor or award, if the student has waived his or her right of access, after being advised of his or her right to obtain the names of all persons making such confidential letters or statements.

-3. The School may grant access to, or release information from, student records to employees or officials of the School or the Idaho State Board of Education, provided a current, demonstrable, educational or administrative need is shown, without parental consent or notification.
+3. RISE Charter School may grant access to, or release information from, student records to employees or officials of the School or the Idaho State Board of Education, provided a current, demonstrable, educational or administrative need is shown, without parental consent or notification.
 Access in such cases shall be limited to the satisfaction of that need.

 4. For purposes of an audit or evaluation by a federal or State-supported education program, and to comply with federal requirements related to such a program.
-The receiving entity must be a State or educational authority or another entity allowed by the Family Educational Rights and Privacy Act (FERPA), or must be an authorized representative of such an entity.
-For each new audit, evaluation, or enforcement effort, the School shall enter into a written agreement when designating anyone other than its employee as its authorized representative.
+The receiving entity must be a State or educational authority or another entity allowed by the Family Educational Rights and Privacy Act (FERPA) or must be an authorized representative of such an entity.
+For each new audit, evaluation, or enforcement effort, RISE Charter School shall enter into a written agreement when designating anyone other than its employee as its authorized representative.
 The School shall be responsible for using reasonable methods to ensure, to the greatest extent practicable, that the authorized representative:

 A. Uses the personal information only for the authorized purpose;